murat-polat/gran-openedx-theme/README.md

 Start a new terminal than

 `$ tutor dev run watchthemes`  For to compile your changes.

-Maybe you need an other terminal for "render"
+Maybe you need an other terminal for "render" your customizations

 Done :)